Bringing the best of Hopkins and India together to benefit the world.

 Mobilizing Johns Hopkins faculty, staff, students, and alumni to work with partners in India to improve society through research, education, policy and practice.The Latest

-Hopkins India Conference Hub
+Hopkins India Conference Report

 Our projects advance knowledge across disciplines and provide opportunities to learn from one another